-- Development of 5 University-led curriculum based projects within new specialism areas of Science and Arts. - Leading community engagement of level 3 and above. - Support development of 6th form.
+- Development of 5 University-led curriculum based projects within new specialism areas of Science and Arts - Leading community engagement of level 3 and above. - Support development of 6th form. - Develop opportunities for students to access teacher training opportunities in our sponsored school.